mkleinegger/ece-408/README.release.md

 First, follow this link to establish a class repository: https://edu.cs.illinois.edu/create-gh-repo/fa25_ece408.
 This needs to be done only once.
 After this step is complete, you should be able to visit https://github.com/illinois-cs-coursework/fa25_ece408_NETID page (where NETID is your UIUC NetID) that shows the contents of your repository.
 Initially, this repository will be empty; it will be populated soon.

+### Notes on Authentication

+When using Delta, you may not need to authenticate yourself to GitHub (via password/personal access token) to clone your repository.
+In this case, you can skip the next section and go straight to cloning your repository.

 ### Creating a PAT (Personal Access Token)

-Users are required to either use a Personal Access Token (PAT) or SSH key for Github repositories.
+*You may skip this step if you're not prompted to authenticate when cloning via HTTPS.* Users are required to either use a Personal Access Token (PAT) or SSH key for Github repositories.
 In order to generate a token, go to your Github settings at https://github.com/settings/tokens page and click "Generate new token" link.
 You will need to generate a classic PAT.
 Give it a meaningful name/note and set the expiration date to be 2-3 weeks past the end of the semester.
 Check the "repo" box under the "select scopes" menu and create the token.
 The token is the string that begins with ghp_ - copy it immediately as you will need it throughout the semester.
 If you accidentally leave the page without copying the token, delete the token and create a new one.
 Next, click the Configure SSO dropdown menu, and click the Authorize button next to illinois-cs-coursework to allow you to use your token on UIUC repositories.

 ### Cloning the Repository